cvs-health/android-compose-accessibility-techniques/doc/components/SwitchControls.md

 # Switch Controls
 `Switch` controls require specific construction in order to be accessible.
-Specifically they must have a wrapping layout to programmatically associate a label and subsume the `Switch`'s role and toggle handling.
+Specifically, they must have a wrapping layout to programmatically associate a label and subsume the `Switch`'s role and toggle handling.
 These techniques support WCAG 2 [Success Criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [Success Criterion 4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value).

 The required techniques are: